jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

         them, and over these; we fit, cement or screw the artificial teeth.</p>\n"
     - question: Why are prostheses over dental implants better?
-      answer: "<p>In essence because they are totally independent, self-sufficient structures and that are closer to the ideal prosthetic prototype.
+      answer: "<p>In essence because they are totally independent, self-sufficient structures and that are closest to the ideal prosthetic prototype.
 They do not hold back from patient's natural teeth, do not compromise them, do not generate harmful forces or functional overloads, and consequently; replace lost teeth without any negative effect on present ones, a condition impossible